President Bush signs Americans with Disabilities Act of 1990

 Ramps will almost always need to be custom-built on your site.
 Why?
 Because your existing situation is likely to be so unique that Home Depot isnt going to stock them.
 On the other hand, wheelchair lifts are commercially available for a wide variety of situations.
 For example, porch lifts are basically exterior elevators.
 These can be an ideal solution for houses built on stilts.

 Then we have stair lifts.
 These are chairs that run up and down your staircase on a rail.
-If you have a swimming pool, pool and spa lifts are available to move someone in and out of the water.
+You've likely seen these in the movies.
+If you have a swimming pool, pool lifts are available to move someone in and out of the water.